None of this has been possible without the help of hundreds, no thousands, of folks who helped support projects in Medora.

 Giants Have Always Walked In Medora

 Of course like Harold and Sheila.
-Like Medora's first General Manager, Rod Tjaden and his wife, Sandy, like "Gentleman" Wade Westin, "Cowboy" Lyle Glass, like former North Dakota Governor (and Medora Musical stuntman!), Ed Schafer, and the hundreds of others who have come through Medora and made positive waves for the futre.
+Like Medora's first General Manager, Rod Tjaden and his wife, Sandy, like "Gentleman" Wade Westin, "Cowboy" Lyle Glass, like former North Dakota Governor (and Medora Musical stuntman!), Ed Schafer, and the hundreds of others who had positive impact here.

-We look to them to guide our path forward and try to honor them each day with our work in Medora.
+We look to them to guide our path forward, and we try to honor them each day with our work in Medora.

 Coming soon: Wade Westin's making the Medora Musical